Norton Jayhawks

 The Norton Jayhawks were a minor league baseball team based in Norton, Kansas.
-The Norton Jayhawks played in the 1929 and 1930 seasons as members of the Class D level Nebraska State League and were the only minor league team based in Norton.
+The "Jayhawks" played in the 1929 and 1930 seasons as members of the Class D level Nebraska State League and were the first and only minor league team based in Norton.
 The Jayhawks hosted home minor league games at Elmwood Park.

 History

 Norton gained a minor league team during the 1929 season when the Beatrice Blues franchise of the Class D level Nebraska State League moved from Beatrice, Nebraska to Norton, Kansas.
 Norton had previously sought admission to the Nebraska State League, but had been denied.
 The Norton Jayhawks then played the 1929 and 1930 seasons in the Nebraska State League.
 The stock market crash of 1928 greatly affected minor league baseball as The Great Depression gripped the nation, subsequently 12 of the existing 26 baseball minor leagues folded between 1928 and 1933.
-The Nebraska State League was able to keep playing, but it folded the Jayhawks on August 25, 1930 with seven games remaining.
+The Nebraska State League was able to keep playing, but it folded the Jayhawks on August 25, 1930, with seven games remaining.
 Another league member, the Fairbury Jeffersons, were folded after the 1930 season.

-In their first season of play, the 1929 Norton Jayhawks ended the season in fifth place in the eight–team Nebraska State League standings.
-Norton joined the Fairbury Jeffersons, Grand Island Islanders, Lincoln Links, McCook Generals, Norfolk Elkhorns, North Platte Buffaloes and York Dukes in league play.
+After gaining a franchise during the season, the Norton "Jayhawks" joined the Fairbury Jeffersons, Grand Island Islanders, Lincoln Links, McCook Generals, Norfolk Elkhorns, North Platte Buffaloes and York Dukes teams in Nebraska State League play.

-The Beatrice/Norton team ended the season with a 54–60 overall record, playing the 1929 season under manager Hal Brokaw.
+In their first season of play, the 1929 Beatrice/Norton team ended the season in fifth place in the eight–team Nebraska State League standings.
+The Beatrice/Norton team ended the season with a 54–60 overall record, playing the 1929 season under manager Hal Brokaw in both locations.
 Norton finished 19.0 games behind the first place McCook Generals in the final Nebraska State League standings.